Services and Accommodations

 - Tutoring – By signing up for St Dv 143, students have access to IAC staff for assistance with writing assignments.

-- Learning Center – Computer assisted instruction in many English writing skills.
+- Learning Center – Workshops in many English writing skills.
 Students can work independently to improve their writing abilities.

 - Tutoring in the IAC – By signing up for St Dv 143, students have access to IAC staff for assistance with math.
 Tutors are trained to work with students with disabilities, and assistance is more personalized.

 - Online instruction - using sites like Youtube and Kahnacademy.org.

 - Math/Science Discovery Center – Student and staff tutors are available to answer questions students may have about their math assignments.